chillakalyan/riscv-boot-analysis/docs/gdb_state_capture.md

-# Capturing Architectural State with GD
+# Capturing Architectural State with GDB

 To analyze the processor state during early boot, QEMU can be executed in debug mode and inspected using GDB.